-Therefore, to create a TOTP response using the YubiKey, Yubico has developed a small application which sends the current time to the YubiKey set-up for HMAC-SHA1 challenge/response.
-The application sends the current time in the OATH-TOTP format and receives back the 160 bit HMAC-SHA1 hash.
-This is then processed as per the OATH-TOTP spec to produce either a 6 or 8 digit number.
+Therefore, to create a TOTP response using the YubiKey, Yubico has developed a small application which sends the current time to the YubiKey.
+The application sends the current time from the operating system and receives back the TOTP 6 or 8 digit code for the desired login.

 - YubiKey version 2.2 or later

 - YubiKey TOTP Application for Windows (Free Download)